kursatiy/POSTExample/README.md

-# Example of POST request via RestAssured.
+# Example of POST request to the .